RandomNari/neweffectsandpotions/README.md

 # New Effects and Potions

-This is a Minecraft Mod made for a HackClub event that adds new effects to Minecraft and corresponding potions and arrows.
+This is a Minecraft Mod that works for fabric 26.2 that was made for a HackClub event that adds new effects to Minecraft and corresponding potions and arrows.

 ## Description